Skip to main content

 Elizabeth Holmes is tweeting from jail.
 How?

-Holmes has become an active reply-guy on X, despite prison rules forbidding direct social media posting.
+The former Theranos chief has become an active reply guy on X, despite prison rules forbidding direct social media posting.

 Former Theranos CEO Elizabeth Holmes has started tweeting again — from prison — after almost a decade of silence. | Source: Philip Pacheco/Getty Images